jerabaul29/ArduinoDebugMacros/README.md

 # Arduino Debug Macros

 This repository contains a few macros that can help debugging Arduino sketches.
 The repo was written with Visual Studio Code, so its structure follows the VSC organization.
 In particular, the code is in the *src* folder.
+A short post describing the macros is available: https://folk.uio.no/jeanra/Microelectronics/DebugMacros.html

 ## Macros